 The DOJ and FTC jointly enforce the federal antitrust laws.
-However, only the DOJ has the authority to bring criminal enforcement actions-though the FTC can refer matters to the DOJ for criminal enforcement.
-Additionally, under section 5 of the FTC Act, the FTC may bring civil challenges to conduct that violates section 5 of the FTC Act (which includes authority over claims that could be brought under sections 1 or 2 of the Sherman Act) either in administrative proceedings or federal court.
+However, only the DOJ has the authority to bring criminal enforcement actions - though the FTC can refer matters to the DOJ for criminal enforcement.
+Additionally, under section 5 of the FTC Act, the FTC may bring civil challenges to conduct that violates section 5 of the FTC Act (which covers but is not limited to claims that could be brought under sections 1 or 2 of the Sherman Act) either in administrative proceedings or federal court.

 Coordination between DOJ and FTC is governed loosely by an informal memorandum of understanding, which distributes enforcement authority by industry expertise and knowledge.
-For example, the FTC is typically responsible for industries including health care providers, pharmaceuticals, and food and retail.
-The DOJ is typically responsible for the telecommunication, agriculture and insurance.
+For example, the FTC is typically responsible for industries including healthcare providers, pharmaceuticals, and food and retail.
+The DOJ is typically responsible for telecommunication, agriculture and insurance.